denchp/hugo_site/content/posts/javascript-asynchronous-code.md

 ---
 title: "Asynchronous Code In JavaScript"
 date: 2020-01-15T14:03:24-06:00
-draft: true
 tags: [ 'javascript', 'async', 'promise', '100 level' ]
 ---

 ## What Is Asynchronous Code and When To Use It?

-For many developers the thought of "Asynchronous Code" conjures one of two spectres.
-One spirit capable of mysteriously unlocking untold amounts of performance by shipping tasks off to some fabled 'background thread'; and the other a ghoul of odd behaviors and impossible-to-test synchronization problems.
+For many developers the thought of "Asynchronous Code" conjures one of two equally haunting ghosts.
+One spirit capable of mysteriously unlocking untold amounts of performance by shipping tasks off to some fabled 'background thread'.
+The other: a ghoul of odd behaviors and impossible-to-test synchronization problems.
 By the end of this article I hope to banish both of these ghosts, and replace them with a solid understanding of 'async' code, and how to use it in JavaScript.

 > We're *not* going to be diving deep under the hood here.
 This is about practical understanding and examples that can help you get over async superstitions.

 > We're also not going to go into *Web Workers* as they're more of a '200 level' article.

-First of all, if you're coming from desktop development: simple async code in JavaScript is much simpler than it is on a desktop.
+First of all, if you're coming from desktop development: simple async code in JavaScript is actually much simpler than it is on a desktop.
 That simplicity stems from the fact that JavaScript's async code isn't about starting up multiple threads to improve performance.
 Instead, it's about un-blocking the *single thread* that JavaScript has to use.

 That's right: JavaScript only has *one thread*.

 **So what's the point in writing asynchronous code if we aren't farming it off to some background thread?
 Aren't we just going to have to wait for that code anyway?**